-In early May 2019, I took a short break to Düsseldorf, checking out the city as well as spending some time photographing planes at the airport which is the third busiest in Germany after Frankfurt and Munich, having handled 24.5 million passengers in 2017.
-Dusseldorf Airport is located about 4 miles (7 kilometres) north of the city centre which is easily reached via the S-Bahn railway from the station below the terminal.
+In early May 2019, I took a short break to Düsseldorf, checking out the city as well as spending some time photographing planes at the airport which is the third busiest in Germany after Frankfurt and Munich, having handled handled 24.3 million passengers in 2018.
+Dusseldorf Airport is located about 4 miles (7 kilometres) north of the city centre.

 Düsseldorf Airport has the reputation of being one of the spotter-friendliest airports in Germany and in addition to an excellent viewing terrace, a selection of apron tours are on offer, including a photo tour where visitors can alight from the vehicle at certain locations to snap the action.
 This is the one I’d have chosen but at present they only run late afternoon on Fridays and Mondays which didn't tie in with my schedule.